sensel/morph-docs/README.md

 * [Windows](https://git-scm.com/download/win)
 * [Mac](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-When installing in windows, make sure you have the bash option checked:
+When installing in Windows, make sure you have the bash option checked:

 ![git installer options](img/Installing_Git_on_Windows.png)

 On Windows, I'd recommend you install [PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell?view=powershell-7.2).

-Install [Python 3](https://www.python.org/downloads/windows/).
-You may want to scrub your system of other versions of python, unless you need it.
-To delete Python 2, you may find it in multiple places.
+You'll need to install [Python 3](https://www.python.org/downloads/windows/).
+You may want to scrub your system of other versions of python, unless you need them.
+To delete other versions, you might find it in multiple places.
 Delete each:

 * C:\Python 2.7\
 * C:\Users\<you name>\AppData\Local\Microsoft\WindowsApps\python.exe
-* C:\Users\<you name>\AppData\Local\Microsoft\WindowsApps\python2.exe
+* C:\Users\<you name>\AppData\Local\Microsoft\WindowsApps\python3.exe

 Using Mac Terminal or Windows PowerShell, make sure you have [mkdocs installed](http://www.mkdocs.org/#installation).
 This uses version 1.0 or greater.